mmseng/AislingMatHelper/README.md

 3. Configure the variables near the top.
 See the <a href='#important-variables'>Variables</a> documented below.
 4. Run the script.

-Notes:
-- If the timings aren't quite right for your specific rig, see the <a href='#timing-variables'>Timing Variables</a> section below.
-The timings were mostly tested in Horizons.
-The script works in Odyssey, but the timings may need some minor tweaking.
-- You may wish to create multiple copies of the script with different variable values for different purposes.

 ### Use in game
 1. Dock at a station and open the Power Contact menu.
 2. If you have a salary to claim, claim it, and reopen the Power Contact menu, to remove that menu option.